alisaifee/limits/doc/source/async.rst

 A new namespace ``limits.aio`` is available which mirrors the original ``limits.storage`` and ``limits.strategies`` packages.

-Limits supports the following storage options:
+The following async storage backends are implemented:

+ - In-Memory
  - Redis (via `aredis <https://aredis.readthedocs.org>`_)
  - Memcached (via `emcache <https://emcache.readthedocs.org>`_)